Tonywilson1211/P1_Photohouse/README.md

 ### Typography
 * The Anton, sans-serif is used for the company logo.
 Chosen for being bold and hard to miss.
 * The Lato, sans-serif is used for section headings.
-Chosen for lending itself well to being used as large font without being overbearing.
+Chosen for being ideal when used as a large font size without being overbearing.
 * The Dancing Script, sans-serif is used to display either quotes or less important headings.
-Chosen for adding a sense of 'personal touch' thus cultivating a feeling of attention to detail, passion and approachabiity.
+Chosen for adding a sense of 'personal touch' thus cultivating a feeling of attention to detail, passion and approachability.
 * The Poppins, sans-serif is used as the main font for the whole website.
 Chosen for being easy to read.<br>
 ![Typography](./assets/images/readme-images/anton.jpg)
 ![Typography](./assets/images/readme-images/l&ds.jpg)